The Diagnostic Imaging Department offers a full range of services to the Illinois Valley and surrounding communities.

 Computed Tomography (CT)

 A computed tomography (CT) scan, also sometimes called a CAT scan, is a diagnostic imaging test that uses x-rays and computer technology together to produce cross-sectional images of the body.
-This test is offered at of our Diagnostic Imaging Departments in both Spring Valley and Peru using our Toshiba Aquilion™ PRIME CT, which is much quicker and safer than standard CT scanners.
+This test is offered at of our Diagnostic Imaging Departments in Spring Valley using our Toshiba Aquilion™ PRIME CT, which is much quicker and safer than standard CT scanners.
 Learn more about computed tomography and our CT machines here.

 This technology uses high-frequency sound waves to create an image of many internal structures of the body.
 Due to their reliance on sound waves instead of radiation, ultrasounds/sonograms are completely safe and painless, making them ideal for diagnostic applications, vascular studies and abdominal and pelvic biopsies.